 Metroplex: Improving Traffic Flow in Complex Airspace

-Improvements in metroplex efficiency also improve flight efficiencies between the departure and arrival airports, known as city pairs.
-For airline operators, city-pair performance is the most direct way to connect two markets.
-In collaboration with the aviation industry, the FAA has identified and is measuring how NextGen metroplex improvements provide benefits between city pairs.
+City-pair performance is the most direct way for airline operators to connect two markets.
+In collaboration with the aviation industry, the FAA identified and is measuring how NextGen metroplex improvements provide benefits between city pairs.

 - North Texas